-The entirety of the subject site is within a designated bushfire prone area as per the Western Australia State Map of Bush Fire Prone Areas (DFES 2018), which triggers bushfire planning requirements under State Planning Policy 3.7 Planning in Bushfire Prone Areas (SPP 3.7; WAPC 2015) and reporting to accompany submission of the development application in accordance with the associated Guidelines for Planning in Bushfire Prone Areas v 1.3 (the Guidelines; WAPC 2017).
-It is important to note that vegetation surrounding the subject site will be cleared in the near future as part of an approved subdivision (WAPC approval 156082).
-Consequently, the bushfire prone status of the subject site and management measures prescribed in the BMP are temporary in nature.
+The subject site is located within a designated bushfire prone area as per the Western Australia State Map of Bush Fire Prone Areas (DFES 2019), which triggers bushfire planning requirements under State Planning Policy 3.7 Planning in Bushfire Prone Areas (SPP 3.7; WAPC 2015) and reporting to accompany submission of the development application in accordance with the associated Guidelines for Planning in Bushfire Prone Areas (MAPC 2017).

-This assessment has been prepared by ELA Bushfire Consultants Ian Mullins and James Leonard with quality assurance undertaken by Senior Bushfire Consultants, Daniel Panickar (FPAA BPAD Certified Practitioner No. BPAD37802-L2) and Bruce Horkings (FPAA BPAD Level 3 Certified Practitioner No. BPAD29962-L3).
+This assessment has been prepared by ELA Senior Bushfire Consultant Alex Aitken (FPAA BPAD Level 2 Certified Practitioner No. BPAD37739) with quality assurance undertaken by Principal Bushfire Consultant Daniel Panickar (FPAA BPAD Level 3 Certified Practitioner No. BPAD37802).